 - That the other party has deserted you

-So you can proceed with a divorce on the basis of adultery or unreasonable behaviour, even if you are not actually separated, or if you have been separated for less than two years.
-This means that many couples find that they start divorce proceedings on the basis of unreasonable behaviour, even if they are still on very good terms, as this is the only option open to them if they do not want to wait two years.
+If you and your spouse are not yet separated or have been separated for less than two years, you will only be able to divorce on the basis of adultery or unreasonable behaviour.
+For this reason, many couples choose to start divorce proceedings on the basis of unreasonable behaviour, even if they are still on very good terms.
+This is because it is often the only option available if they do not want to wait two years.

-At Co-op Legal Services our Fixed Fee Divorce costs £300 including VAT and provides you with a Divorce Solicitor to help you through the usual steps in an uncontested divorce.
-For contested divorce our Divorce Solicitors offer fixed hourly rates starting from £210 per hour including VAT.
+At Co-op Legal Services our Fixed Fee Divorce costs £450 including VAT and provides you with a Divorce Solicitor to guide and support you through an uncontested divorce.
+For contested divorce our Divorce Solicitors offer fixed hourly rates starting from £180 per hour including VAT.